InsightDataScience/one-click/README.md

 ### Create RSA Key Pair

-1. Check to see if you already have keys with default names: `ls ~/.ssh` (It's fine if it says the directory `~/.ssh` doesn't exist).
+1. Check to see if you already have keys with default names: `ls ~/.ssh` (It's fine if it says the directory `~/.ssh` doesn't exist move on to step 2).
 If you have two files with names `id_rsa` and `id_rsa.pub` then you are all set to skip this section, if not then continue on to creating the key pair.
 2. `ssh-keygen`
 3. Continue by pressing enter repeatedly (you don't need to enter anything in the text boxes) until you see something like this
 ```